harishmuh/EDA-VS-CDA/README.md

 ## **Confirmatory Data Analysis (CDA)**
 * Once you've gathered these insights from time dimension, geographical data, product hierarchies, and distributional analysis, you can move on to Confirmatory Data Analysis (CDA) to test hypotheses
 * CDA is the process of using statistical summaries and graphical representations to evaluate the validity of an assumption about the data at hand.
 * This is one of the popular data analysis methods.
 Where you make some assumptions about your data, and you start to validate it.
-For instance, you want to test your assumption:  "Every summer, technology products have the highest sales quantity compared to other product categories".
+For instance, you want to test your assumption:

+  *"Every summer, technology products have the highest sales quantity compared to other product categories".*

   You need to validate by collecting and filtering data on product quantity in the summer.
-The result can be seen below
+The result can be seen below.

 **Product quantity based on category in the last 4 years**